Improving Reflexive Surfaces Efficiency with Genetic Algorithms: Introduction

 New devices using reflective surfaces have been proposed in the last few years.
 In particular, a new generation of photodetectors like ARAPUCA and X-ARAPUCA use reflections in a photon trap to improve the efficiency \cite{Machado2016, Machado2018}.
 Such devices, in general, have several constraints in their construction, so even an off-axis paraboloid solution can not be implemented.
 On the other hand, photons can reflect in the internal walls more than once before they get detected.
 In such cases, a new surface that maximizes the number of reflections directed to a given area, such as a photomultiplier, is desirable.
 Although there are no analytical methods to obtain such a surface, it is possible to use numerical optimization algorithms to achieve this goal.

 Metaheuristic algorithms are used mainly for solving optimization problems \cite{AbdelBasset2018}.
 Among these methods, we find metaphor-based algorithms inspired by biological or physical phenomena \cite{Katoch2021}.
 We can also classify these algorithms between those using a single candidate and those using a population of candidates.
 Single-solution-based algorithms, such as simulated annealing, may be stuck into local optima.
 On the other hand, algorithms using populations can maintain diversity and avoid such problems.
-The main disadvantage of population-based algorithms is their computational cost, so it is necessary to use as few iterations as possible.
+The main disadvantage of population-based algorithms is their computational cost, so using as few iterations as possible is necessary.
 One of the best-known metaheuristic algorithms based on populations is the Genetic Algorithm (GA).

 The idea behind GA is the biological process known as evolution, combining natural selection and genetics \cite{goldberg1989,kubat2017}.
 This algorithm mimics the Darwinian theory, where the fittest individuals have a more significant probability of surviving and reproducing.
 Contrary to natural selection in Nature, individuals do not need strength or sharp teeth to be selected.
 We can define the fitness function using any quantity we want to maximize or minimize, including, for instance, efficiency in photon detection.